Skip to main content

 Theory is one thing.
 Let me show you what this looks like in practice with a real project I've been involved in.

 The result: over €600K in annual sales, 2,000+ Google reviews, and a wholesale program that now accounts for 30% of revenue.
-The key wasn't just the technology — it was building a store that could handle both retail customers and wholesale buyers from a single Shopify backend.
+The key wasn't just the technology — it was building a Shopify B2B commerce system that could handle both retail customers and wholesale buyers from a single backend.
+See the full Elinart project breakdown.

 €600K+